-It is the only place I can think of where I know humans aren’t impacting the climate by their need for shelter.
-Although this example tries to come close: https://www.greenmatters.com/home/2018/08/08/Z235p8K/nolla-neste-tiny-cabin.
+It is the only place I can think of where I know humans aren’t impacting the climate by their need for building and living in a shelter.
+(Although stream pollution is a different story.)

-This page is going to evolve over time to include more ideas and helpful actions to fight climate change regarding your home.
-But please consider that every single new home built today is increasing climate change, even if you have renewable energy and give back to the grid: there is the process of designing a home (computer use), of manufacturing any new materials to build with, of transporting the materials, of putting the house together — all of this uses CO2, even if locally sourced.
-Yet we need places to shelter – so what do we do?
-The two main steps you can do to fight climate change as regards your shelter are:
+Anyway, this page is going to evolve over time to include more ideas and helpful actions to fight climate change regarding your home.
+But please consider that every single NEW home built today is increasing climate change, even if you have renewable energy and give back to the grid: there is the process of designing a home (computer use and meetings, etc), of manufacturing any new materials to build with, of transporting the materials, and of putting the house together — all of this produces CO2, even if locally sourced.
+Think umpteen times before building a new place.

 - Move into an existing place and make it more environmentally friendly, or in this case, just more friendly.

 OR, if you must go to a newly-built place or build a new house….

 2. Choose small and efficient, in an environmentally friendly location that is way above sea level AND use salvaged materials.

 There’s more of course, see the Sections below, as well as these articles.
 Especially the first one.

 - Your Home – a Cause of and a Tool with which to Fight Climate Change.

 - My Solar Panel Installation — on Earth Day, No Less which deals with both passive and active solar systems for a house.

 - 196 Science-Lovers and their Climate Change Solutions.